 Don’t Pay the Consequences of Someone’s Careless Act

-To discuss your case at no charge, call (760) 440-5643 and schedule a free consultation at our firm.
+To discuss your case at no charge, call (760) 440-5643 and schedule a FREE consultation with our Palm Springs negligence lawyer.

 Types of Negligence

-- Contributory Negligence: In some cases, the defendant being accused of negligence is not entirely to blame for the incident that caused a plaintiff's harm.
-When the plaintiff is partially to blame, the case may be classified as one of contributory negligence or comparative negligence as described above.
+In some cases, the defendant is accused of negligence is not entirely to blame for the incident that caused a plaintiff's harm.
+When the plaintiff is partially to blame, the case may be classified as contributory negligence or comparative negligence as described above.

 Claims of negligence require very specific conditions to be met.
 In fact, if each one of the following aspects cannot be proven sufficiently by a plaintiff and his / her attorney, the negligence claim will not be won in court.